Taxation

 International Agreements on Tobacco Taxation

 Nigeria ratified the World Health Organization Framework Convention on Tobacco Control (WHO FCTC) in 2005.
-The FCTC recommends that excise taxes (ad valorem and specific) make up at least 70% of the retail price of a pack of cigarettes.
+Article 6 of the WHO FCTC recommends the sum of excise taxes (specific and ad valorem) make up at least 70% of the retail price of cigarettes, while that of the total taxes (sum of excise taxes including VAT and duties) make up at least 75%.

 Nigeria falls short of both these measures.
-To meet the ECOWAS directive, the ad valorem tax would need to increase from 20% to 50% and the specific tax would have to increase by ₦64, i.e from ₦58 to ₦122.
-(Tesche et al,.
-2020)
+To meet the ECOWAS directive, the ad valorem tax would need to increase from 30% to at least 50% and the specific tax would have to increase by ₦38, i.e., from ₦84 to ₦122.

 It is estimated that Nigeria raised ₦55 billion ($155.1 million) in tax revenue from tobacco taxation in 2020.

-A study based on 2018 data estimated that the quantity of cigarettes purchased would decrease by 32% and government revenue would increase by 127% if Nigeria increased tobacco taxes to the levels of the ECOWAS tax directive.
+Further, a different simulation study based on 2018 data estimated that the quantity of cigarettes purchased would decrease by 32% and government revenue would increase by 127% on average if Nigeria increased tobacco taxes to the levels of the ECOWAS tax directive.

 Price of a 20-Cigarette pack of the most sold brand in ECOWAS |